incpac/incpac.github.io/_posts/2023-04-16-processing-video-with-mediaconvert-and-lambda.md

 tuning, ripping out unnecessary functionality, and decreasing the processed frame rate to 5 FPS (we didn't actually need to process every frame) we were able to get a video through at 1:40ish at the fastest.

-Now of course as additionaly functionality got added, that time's blown out again.
+Now of course as additional functionality got added, that time's blown out again.
 But still nowhere near the original 6 hours it used to take.

 If you're interested in reading more checkout the